Dicammmmm/rockefeller/README.md

 # Yahoo Finance Data Pipeline

 ## Description
 A Python-based ETL pipeline that extracts stock data from Yahoo Finance and loads it into a PostgreSQL database.
 This project features Apache Airflow integration for automated data collection, along with dedicated tools for database management and data processing.
 The architecture emphasizes modularity, data quality, and automated workflows through DAGs.

 ## Features

 ### Database Management (`DatabaseConnect` Class)
+The database management system provides robust connectivity with the following capabilities:
 - Environment-aware configuration (dev/prod)
 - Automated logging setup
 - Secure credential management